Stroke Center Quality & Safety

 After Discharge

-We track the following measures to look at outcomes and determine the quality of care we provided after patients leave the hospital.
+We track the following measures to determine the quality of care we provided after patients leave the hospital.

 Stroke Patient Outcomes 90 Days After TNK (Percentage of Patients Who Were Independent)